rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm/_index.md

 >**Note:** [Let's Encrypt will be blocking cert-manager instances older than 0.8.0 starting November 1st 2019.](https://community.letsencrypt.org/t/blocking-old-cert-manager-versions/98753) Upgrade cert-manager to the latest version by following [these instructions.]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/upgrade-cert-manager)

+> **Note:** If you are upgrading from from Rancher v2.0.13 or earlier, or v2.1.8 or earlier, and your cluster's certificates have expired, you will need to perform [additional steps]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/certificate-rotation/#rotating-expired-certificates-after-upgrading-older-rancher-versions) to rotate the certificates.

 ## Prerequisites